lmarti-dev/gutenberg-ebook-scraping/README.md

 - The ebook info is saved in a manifest.json file to avoid running some costly for loops again.
 - Some ebooks were not stored in zip format but rather in txt.
 The code now looks for likely filename alternatives before giving up.
 - `sift.py` allows one to peek at the largest ebooks (some of them are 200MB) to see whether they're worth keeping.
-- The final ebooks have a json snippet in the first line so that one can get the information easily.
+- The final ebooks have a json snippet in the first line so that one can get the information easily using a single `readline()`
 - Important values are set in `constants.py`